 Unfortunately, the world has been gripped by an increase in the number of high profile terrorist attacks, including Paris, Thailand, Indonesia and the recent terrorist attack by ISIS operative in Brussels, Belgium.
-The recent advances of the terrorist group ISIS in Iraq, Libya, Syria and other countries has unfortunately increased the level of terrorism and civil strife in the region.
-Unfortunately, the terrorism ideology is spreading from countries such as Syria and Iraq throughout many parts of the world.
+The recent advances of the terrorist group ISIS in Iraq, Libya, Syria and other countries have unfortunately increased the level of terrorism and civil strife in the region.
+Unfortunately, the terrorist ideology is spreading from countries such as Syria and Iraq throughout many parts of the world.
 Europe is currently in the grip of a major terrorist threat.

 Normally, expatriate employers and individual expats will want to obtain a policy which doesn’t exclude terrorism, war or civil strife if they are residing or visiting high-risk countries where terrorism and other disturbances are a commonplace occurrence.
 However, the recent events in “safe countries” such as France and Belgium, may cause many expatriate HR managers and even individual expatriates to start thinking about obtaining a plan that will not exclude a claim that is the result of being caught up as an innocent bystander should terrorism strike.
 Most expat health, life, and disability plans will exclude passive war and terrorism.
 Passive war or terrorism means you were not being an active participant in the even and were simply caught up as an innocent bystander.
 However, TFG Global/Expat Financial is able to source global medical coverage, international life & disability and other coverage that will cover passive war and terrorism – usually on a group basis, but we can sometimes source individual plans as well for some travellers and expats.